Eating well to build muscle healthily

 Most people can get all the nutrients they need from a balanced diet.
 However, supplements such as whey protein or creatine can help if you can’t cover all your requirements through food.

-Caution is advised with inferior products: Some supplements may contain substances that are harmful to your health.
+Caution is advised with inferior products: Some supplements contain substances that are harmful to your health.
+Protein powders in particular are often artificially sweetened.
+This has a negative impact on the microbiome and our gut health.
+So Matter always recommends the natural version of protein supplements.

 What to eat after training

-After training, you should focus on proteins and a small amount of carbohydrates to refill your glycogen stores.
-A protein shake or scrambled eggs with vegetables is ideal to support regeneration.
+After training you need to eat proteins and carbohydrates to refill your glycogen stores.
+A protein shake is ideal to support regeneration.
+Other suitable meals:

 Avoid overtraining – reduce the risk of injury